 At least N4 is charged per notification, even if the bank wishes you a happy birthday.
 Many don’t know that email versions of these same alerts are ABSOLUTELY FREE.

 As customers, we can instruct the bank to disable the SMS alert (via the indemnity explained earlier) and enable the email alerts only.
 Free of charge.

 In-branch Statement Printing (N21.50/page)

 Statements printed in the branch attracts fees, as the bank’s officials expend their time, paper, printer, etc to deliver this service.
 Therefore, they consider this to be an actual service being offered to you.

 You can save the statements charge for statements printing by doing it on your online banking app.
 Most banks have this feature right on their Mobile/Online banking apps.
 Some of them e.g UBA avail a PDF copy of the bank statement for free, others charge a minimal fee.

 Betterstill, if you are checking for a transaction, you can go to ‘transactions done’ and scroll away to the time and date of the exact transaction.
 All bank apps have this feature.

 According to the CBN Cash Lite Policy implemented on 31st March 2020, withdrawal of large amounts of cash attracts a heavy fee to the customer.

 The Apex bank expects all bank customers to utilize their bank’s digital products, rather than use cash.
-The apex bank has made it clear that it does not want cash littering the economy.
-The withdrawal/lodgments thresholds:
+The apex bank has made it clear that it does not want ‘cash-littering’ in the economy.
+The withdrawal/lodgments thresholds are: